 We have football, the Macy’s Day Parade and no one can forget the shopping that starts at midnight and all the black Friday sales.
 I have never, nor will I ever, take part in that.
 From what I understand, there is anything BUT a spirit of thanksgiving in the stores during that time.
 Add to that the fact that I absolutely HATE shopping – yes, me, a girl, lol – and I can guarantee I’ll never be in there.

 But I do spend a lot of time, about this time every year, wondering what it should be about.
 Should we celebrate Thanksgiving from a historical aspect?
-Should we celebrate it by thinking backward in time?
+Or should we celebrate it by thinking backward in time?
 Should we be contemplating and trying to figure out where it all started?

 I think, actually, quite the contrary.
 We are all in this particular place in time for whatever particular reason God has it to be so.
 We are where we are, with who we are with, and WHATEVER happened to get the whole thing started, in all actuality, doesn’t mean a doggone thing to us in the here and now.
 That might seem like a bold statement, but I have to say, it doesn’t matter whether the pilgrims all sat down with the Native Americans and had turkey, venison or fish.
 It doesn’t change the NOW, for you or for me.